erSubhashThapa/100daysofcode/r1-log.md

    ## Responsive Pages required CSS

-   I wanted to put this here, I always loose it.
+   I wanted to put this here, I always lose it.
 This code helps your page better work with responsive design.
 It changes the box-sizing on all elements.
 I forget what the max width for img does but it's explained somewhere in the Responsive Layout tutorial on lynda.
    ```css
    html {
         box-sizing: border-box;